All Episodes

 Appreciate it.

-Bruce, Fort Wayne and Diana, you're next.
+Bruce, Fort Wayne, Indiana, you're next.

-It's open line Friday on Thursday here.
+It's Open Line Friday on Thursday here.

 Great to have you with us.